d9pouces/PolyArchiv/README.md

     $ nagiback help [--verbose]

-You can also generate a debian package
+You can also generate a Debian/Ubuntu package with:

+    sudo apt-get install python-stdeb
+    python setup.py --command-packages=stdeb.command  bdist_deb

 Configuration
 -------------